Frequently Asked Questions (FAQ): Optometry License Application

 4. I completed the CLRE; what are my next steps?

-Once you have graduated please go to the BreEZe website and complete your application called “Optometrist – Initial application for Licensure Part 2”.
+Once you have graduated, please go to the BreEZe website and complete your application called “Optometrist – Initial application for Licensure Part 2”.
 It can take a few days for the Board to received CLRE Exam results.
-If it has been seven days since you passed and you do not see part 2 on your BreEZe account, please contact the Board.
-Do not submit Part 2 until you have not completed the requirements in question #5.
-If you submit your application early your application will not be processed until after you have graduated and you will be added to the general queue with those who submitted after graduation.
+If it has been seven days since you passed and you do not see part 2 on your BreEZe account, please contact the Board by emailing optometrylicensing@dca.ca.gov.
+Do not submit Part 2 until you have not completed the requirements in question #6.
+If you submit your application early your application will not be processed until after you have graduated, and you will be added to the general queue with those who submitted after graduation.

 5. I failed the Law Exam.
 What are my next steps?

 If you have failed the Law Exam you will be eligible to take the exam again in 6 months.
-If you fail the exam a second time you will need to contact the Board to ask for reapproval.
+If you fail the exam a second time you will need to contact the Board to ask for reapproval and pay a new exam application fee.

 6. What are the requirements to obtain an Optometry License in California?